Elan Language Reference

 Attempting to define a literal Dictionary or DictionaryImmutable with one or more duplicated keys in the definition.

-Library or class function ... cannot be preceded by by 'ref'
+Library or class function ... cannot be used without brackets

 a comment may not start with [ unless it is a recognised compiler directive